Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/light_engineer_armor.md

 |[crafting]{source:"engineer_headgear"}|
 The Engineer's Headgear combines the effects of Infiltrator's- and Technician's headgear into one device.
 As a result, the power consumption is increased, but so is the amount of features.
 Only thing it lacks now is a mug holder.
+By Default, It can be toggled by pressing "V"

 # 6
 **Steel Armor Plates**